habca/icarus-tool/README.md

 ### Visual Studio Code

 To change command line arguments, edit `.vscode/launch.json` file and use either `Start Debugging (F5)` or `Run Without Debugging (Ctrl+F5)`.
-Include a property as follows `"program": "application.py"` to run the main entry point rather than current file in editor.
+Include a property as follows `"program": "application.py"` to run the main entry point rather than current file in the editor.

 Enable from the settings `Editor: Format On Save`.